 Using your cutting machine for fabric

 I have high tack fabric sheets.
 I don’t really use mine however if you need extra tack then they are certainly an option to look into.
-They have been designed to assist with holding sewing fabrics down however you may be better using Terial Magic or if it is for applique I use web bond or Heat n Bond which is like very fine interfacing except that it irons on fabric both sides… a bit like double-sided tape but for fabric.
-It only sticks when you iron it.
+They have been designed to assist with holding sewing fabrics down however you may be better using Terial Magic or if it is for applique I use web bond or Heat n Bond which is like very fine interfacing except that it irons onto fabric and is a bit like double-sided tape only the fabric version.
+This is an iron on product.

-The advantage of Terial Magic is that it washes out whereas the web bond retains a little stiffness which is fine for applique.
+The advantage of Terial Magic is that itcan be sprayed on and washes out again whereas the web bond retains a little stiffness and is more suitable for applique.